Akshay-ch-203/Python-Django-Learning/README.md

-"# Python-Django-Learning"
+# Python-OOP
-"# Python-Django-Learning"
+## Basic python card game.

-##This is my project for learning OOP in python, I'm more focussing on the readability of
+###This is my project for learning OOP in python, I'm more focussing on the readability of
 code, I know its a very amature code, but I explained every steps just for bare beginners just like me, any suggestions welcome...
 Thougts on gameplay